 Review summary: Canon 1D vs Ricoh GR II

 So what conclusions can be drawn?
-Is the Canon 1D better than the Ricoh GR II or vice versa?
+Which of the two cameras – the Canon 1D or the Ricoh GR II – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.